What is Environmental Justice?

 Environmental Justice Element in the General Plan

 In September 2016, Senate Bill 1000 (SB 1000) was adopted requiring jurisdictions with disadvantaged communities to incorporate environmental justice policies into their general plans.
 State law requires environmental justice policies to be incorporated into the general plan upon the adoption or the next revision of two or more general elements.
-The City of Garden Grove is in the process of updating both the Housing Element and the Safety Element, which also requires the City to include the environmental justice policies in the general plan.
+The City of Garden Grove updated both the Housing Element and the Safety Element, which also required the City to include environmental justice policies in the general plan.

-The City of Garden Grove will prepare a new Environmental Justice Element that will address the following environmental justice goals, policies, and objectives as required by State law:
+The City of Garden Grove adopted a new Environmental Justice Element that addresses the following environmental justice goals, policies, and objectives as required by State law:

 Disadvantaged Communities in Garden Grove